-In the evening of Monday December 22nd, 2025, a strong M6.5 earthquake hit under land 42 kilometer from Goroka in Papua New Guinea.
-Shaking may have been felt by a total of 4.1 million people.
+In the evening of Monday December 22nd, 2025, a strong M6.5 earthquake hit under land 46 kilometer from Goroka in Papua New Guinea.
+Roughly 4.1 million people may have felt this earthquake.

 Felt the earthquake?
 Share this article: